SimonPadbury/baselayer-3/_src/colors.md

     }
     ```

+## Adding more colors

-You can, of course, add any colors you want, and in any format you want.
+You can add any colors you want, and in any format you want.
 But if you want to add colors in a way that integrates with the Baselayer system, do this:

 1. You need to declare your colors first as CSS variables (preferably in the `:root{}`), so that they are available for the lightness utility classes.
 2. You need to insert your colors _before_ the Baselayer `@layer bl-colors` so that  your colors can make use of the Baselayer color shades.